-5.2.6 ildlife and Biodiversity stand level Objective The objective set by government for wildlife and biodiversity at the stand level is, without unduly reducing the supply of timber from British Columbia's forests, to retain wildlife trees.
-Strategies and Results Subject to subsections 2 and 3 of this result/strategy, the AVCFC adopts, as a result or strategy, section 66 (wildlife tree retention) and 67 (restriction on harvesting) of the FPPR.
+5.2.6 Objectives set by government for wildlife and Biodiversity - stand level [FPPR S 9.1] Wildlife and Biodiversity - stand level Objective The objective set by government for wildlife and biodiversity at the stand level is, without unduly reducing the supply of timber from British Columbia's forests, to retain wildlife trees.
+Strategies and Results 1.
+Subject to subsections 2 and 3 of this result/strategy, the AVCFC adopts, as a result or strategy, section 66 (wildlife tree retention) and 67 (restriction on harvesting) of the FPPR.
 2. Where wildlife tree retention targets are specified in approved Landscape Unit Plans, wildlife tree retention will meet or exceed targets specified in approved Landscape Unit Plans.
-3. Buffer and protect active or recently used bear dens where they are located during cutblock layout. ategies and Results apply to these Forest D Development Sproat √ Units: Taylor √
+3. Buffer and protect active or recently used bear dens where they are located during cutblock layout. ategies and Results apply to these Forest Development $$ Sproat $$ $$ Units: Taylor √